np-n/np-n/README.md

 ### Hi there, I'm Netra 👋

-#### Machine Learning Engineer, Cyber Security, BlockChain & Quantum Computing Enthusiast
+#### Machine Learning Engineer, BlockChain & Quantum Computing Enthusiast

 <!--
 **np-n/np-n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.